c9ma/c9ma.github.io/index.md

   - 02/11/2021: TBD

 ### Projects
-- xfarray: an extension package of xarray to fuzzy relations and conorm semirings
+- xfarray: an extension package of xarray to fuzzy relations and conorm semirings, available at [Github](https://github.com/CliffJoslyn/xFarray).

 ### Teaching
 - Mentor